-The environmental audit system in Victoria is used by planning & local authorities, government agencies, landowners & other stakeholders to provide assurance that a potentially contaminated site is suitable for use.
+The environmental audit system in Victoria is used by planning and local authorities, government agencies, landowners and other stakeholders to provide assurance that a potentially contaminated site is suitable for use.
 A statutory environmental audit is triggered when land proposed for new use is potentially contaminated or is already covered by an environmental audit overlay (EAO) within a planning scheme.
-A statutory environmental audit may also be require by local government to satisfy a planning permit, typically in the case where a site has proposed to be rezoned to a more sensitive land use (i.e. construction of residential buildings on former industrial land) or undertaken voluntarily to satisfy commercial due-diligence requirements
+A statutory environmental audit may also be required by local government to satisfy a planning permit, typically in the case where a site has proposed to be rezoned to a more sensitive land use (ie; construction of residential buildings on former industrial land) or undertaken voluntarily to satisfy commercial due-diligence requirements.

 53X Environmental Audits